-A. The victim of a medical (non-traumatic) arrest should be determined to be dead in the field and should not be transported if:

-1. Asystole upon initial monitoring and the patient has not responded to 3 cycles of ACLS for asystole (3mg Epinephrine).
-This patient may be determined to be dead in the field after consultation with Medical Control.

-2. Asystole upon initial monitoring and who in the Paramedic's best judgment is not resuscitatable (ET CO2 ≤9 and not improving).
-This patient may be determined to be dead in the field after consultation with Medical Control or the patient's physician.

-3. Pulseless Electrical Activity (PEA):
+- A. The victim of a medical (non-traumatic) arrest should be determined to be dead in the field and should not be transported if: - 1.
+Asystole upon initial monitoring and the patient has not responded to 3 cycles of ACLS for asystole (3 mg Epinephrine).
+This patient may be determined to be dead in the field after consultation with Medical Control. - 2.
+Asystole upon initial monitoring and who in the Paramedic's best judgment is not resuscitatable.
+This patient may be determined to be dead in the field after consultation with Medical Control or the patient's physician. - 3.
+Pulseless Electrical Activity (PEA): - a.

-- a.
 Resuscitation of at least 30 minutes has been accomplished with a complete evaluation of causes of PEA (H's & T's) - b.
-Resuscitation of at least 30 minutes and not responsive and ET CO2 <9 may be determined to be dead in the field only after consultation with Medical Control or the patient's physician. - 4.
+Resuscitation of at least 30 minutes and not responsive may be determined to be dead in the field only after consultation with Medical Control or the patient's physician. - 4.
 Full ACLS resuscitative efforts have been instituted and the patient's ETCO2 remains at ≤9 mm/Hg. - 5.
-The patient who has been shown to be unresponsive to appropriate and prolonged advanced cardiac resuscitative measures and who will require continuous CPR during transport may be determined to be dead in the field by the Paramedic in charge after consultation with Medical Control.
+The patient who has been shown to be unresponsive to appropriate and prolonged advanced cardiac resuscitative measures and who will require continuous CPR during transport may be determined to be dead in the field by the Paramedic in charge after consultation with Medical Control. - B. Death in the field should be determined after a complete evaluation of the patient, absence of vital signs and lack of response to resuscitation.
+DIF should not rely solely on EtCO2 as this value can be falsely inflated by use of the LUCAS device.